A2-Collaboration/ant/README.md

 The following items are still to-do:

-  * Implement the wire chamber detector (hard), or the conventional tagger ladder (easy) including magnetic field energy calibration (not so easy)
+  * Implement the wire chamber detector (hard), or the conventional tagger ladder including magnetic field energy calibration (easier)
   * ~~Implement Mk1 unpacker (many things already provided)~~ Done including GZ decompression.
-Scaler buffer decoding still TODO.
+Scaler buffer decoding still WIP.
   * ~~Implement EPICS reader, and some more slow control variables~~ Done for tagging efficiency at least.

-## Design Philosophy
-# Parallel Processing
+### Parallel Processing

 Ant is designed to run single threaded.
 This avoids a lot of programming problems and running it on the computation clusters is simpler and more efficient, since you only need to allocate one thread per job.
-For processing data we recommend to run an
-Ant process on each input file and then merge the results afterwards using Ant-hadd, Ant-chain, or ROOTs hadd tool.
+For processing data we recommend to run an Ant process on each input file and then merge the results afterwards using Ant-hadd, Ant-chain, or ROOTs hadd tool.

 There is also no builtin option to run over multiple input files in one go.
-This should be handled by external tools like GNU Parallel, or AntSubmit on a cluster (see also "--no_qusb" option), or your shell.
+This should be handled by external tools like GNU `parallel`, or `AntSubmit` on a cluster (see also `--no_qsub` option), or your shell.
+See below for an `AntSubmit` quick start guide.

-## Detector Type Mapping
+### Detector Type Mapping

 | Ant Reconstruct  | Ant Analysis  | Goat |
 |------------------|---------------|------|